MilosFe/ReactTracker/README.md

 provide a link to their own icons, but this particular project uses the [Meteocon][Meteocon] library, as per the designs.

+#Known Issues / Future Options

+1. One problem that currently exists is that resizing *between* mobile and desktop sizes causes the colors to be recalculated as the parent re-renders.
+This can be fixed by moving color management into redux state along with the reports themselves but I was trying to avoid putting such specific styling concerns into the overall app state.
+I leave this as a minor issue for now since real users would never resize their screens as much as a developer would (if ever), but it would be worth addressing.

+2. It would be a useful feature to allow the cards to be clicked and either open a modal window or expand to show more data, such as the full details of the location and more specifics on the weather conditions.

 Have fun playing with it, and let me know if you have any questions!

 [Apixu]: https://www.apixu.com/